mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ## [Reusing Power Flow Model](@id DCReusingPowerFlowModelManual)
 To reuse the `DCPowerFlow` composite type, you essentially skip running the [`dcPowerFlow`](@ref dcPowerFlow) function.
 This can be accomplished by using functions that add components or update their parameters and passing the `DCPowerFlow` composite type as an argument within the `PowerSystem` composite type.
-If the modifications the user intends to make are compatible with reusing the `DCPowerFlow` type, they will be executed and will consequently impact both types.

-The [`dcPowerFlow`](@ref dcPowerFlow) function plays a role in conducting bus type checks, as explained in the [Bus Type Modification](@ref DCBusTypeModificationManual) section, and in factorizing the nodal matrix.
-In practical terms, reusing the `DCPowerFlow` composite type involves making adjustments exclusively to demand, shunt, or generator parameters, while keeping the power system's branch parameters unchanged.
-Consequently, there are situations where reusing may not be a viable option.
-In such cases, JuliGrid will trigger an error message.
+!!! info "Info"
+    When a user employs `DCPowerFlow` as an argument in functions for adding components or modifications, functions are checking if `DCPowerFlow` can be reused.
+If possible, both `PowerSystem` and `DCPowerFlow` types will be modified.
+This streamlined process allows for a seamless transition to the [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) function without intermediate steps.

+---

+##### Reusing Matrix Factorization
 Building upon the earlier example, we can continue to refine the power system by making changes to the output power of `Generator 1` and adjusting the active power demand at `Bus 2` within the existing system.
 Without invoking the [`dcPowerFlow`](@ref dcPowerFlow) function, we can move ahead to obtain a solution using the following code snippet:
 ```@example ReusingPowerSystem
 updateGenerator!(system, analysis; label = "Generator 1", status = 1)